FlareSolverr/FlareSolverr/README.md

 Parameter | Notes
 |--|--|
 session | Optional.
 The session ID that you want to be assigned to the instance.
-If isn't set a random UUID will be assigned. userAgent | Optional.
-Will be used by the headless browser.
+If isn't set a random UUID will be assigned.

 #### + `sessions.list`